-EU, EEA and Swiss citizens who were resident in the UK on or before 31 December 2020 do not need to apply for a visa under the points-based immigration system.
-They should instead apply to the EU Settlement Scheme by 30 June 2021.
+EU, EEA and Swiss citizens who were resident in the UK on or before 31 December 2020 and who applied to the EU Settlement Scheme by 30 June 2021 do not need to apply for a visa under the points-based immigration system.

 Registered foreign lawyer status

 EU and foreign lawyers may register with the Solicitors Regulation Authority (SRA) as registered foreign lawyers (RFLs).

 Registration is mandatory if they are or want to become managers, owners or partners of an authorised law firm in England and Wales.
 It's otherwise optional.

 RFLs have all the practising rights listed above, plus the following additional rights.
 They may carry out: